Eric Winter

 Eric Barrett Winter (born July 17, 1976) is an American actor.
-He has appeared in the television roles of Sergeant Tim Bradford on the ABC show The Rookie (2018-present), Rex Brady on the NBC soap opera Days of Our Lives, FBI Special Agent Craig O'Laughlin on the CBS drama series The Mentalist (2010–2012), Dash Gardiner on the Lifetime fantasy-drama series Witches of East End (2013–2014), and The Good Doctor (2017-2018).
-His film appearances include Harold & Kumar Escape from Guantanamo Bay (2008) and The Ugly Truth (2009).
+He has appeared in the television roles as Sergeant Tim Bradford on the ABC show The Rookie (2018–present), Rex Brady on the NBC soap opera Days of Our Lives, FBI Special Agent Craig O'Laughlin on the CBS drama series The Mentalist (2010–2012), Dash Gardiner on the Lifetime fantasy-drama series Witches of East End (2013–2014), and The Good Doctor (2017–2018).
+His film appearances include Harold & Kumar Escape from Guantanamo Bay (2008), The Ugly Truth (2009), and Sundays at Tiffany's (2010).

 Early life

 A native of the Los Angeles area, Winter was born in La Mirada and grew up in nearby La Puente.
 He graduated from Los Altos High School and UCLA with a degree in psychology.
-Initially he began modeling and auditioning for small roles in soap opera with the intention of only earning extra money for college tuition.
+Initially he began modeling and auditioning for small roles in soap operas with the intention of only earning extra money for college tuition.